kwickramasekara/blog/src/posts/i-cant-believe-apple-is-selling-this-for-a-dollar.md

 ## Custom email domain

 Custom email addresses usually cost about $60 a year ($5/mo.).
 But if you already have a domain, you can use iCloud to create email addresses using that domain.
-You can have up to 3 different email addresses and all of this data will be saved in your iCloud storage.
+You can have up to 3 different email addresses and all of the data will be saved in your iCloud storage.

-iCloud also give you the option to have it be as a catch-all address, so even if a sender mistyped the address, you will still receive that email.
+iCloud also gives you the option to have it be as a catch-all address.
+So, even if a sender mistype the address, you will still receive that email.

 ![iCloud settings](https://ucarecdn.com/6cc8e44c-33c7-4f0b-9981-86ac516cd4aa/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/ "iCloud settings")_iCloud setting for catch-all address_